What are Ecosystem Services?

-To achieve these objectives, the CEM Ecosystem Service Thematic Group wants to create a global network of Ecosystem Services Assessment case studies to develop and apply guidelines and best practices for the sustainable management of ecosystems, based on the ‘ecosystem services approach’ and demonstrate that investing in nature conservation and restoration ‘pays’!
+To achieve these objectives, the CEM Ecosystem Service Thematic Group aims to create a global network of knowledge bases and case studies in order to develop best practice guidelines for the sustainable management of ecosystems, with the further aim of demonstrating real life applications of the ‘ecosystem services concept’ and that investing in nature conservation and restoration ‘pays’!

-Due to the wide range of disciplines involved with the Ecosystem Services theme, the CEM-ES Thematic Group will be working together closely with other CEM thematic groups, on cross-cutting issues, including the CEM Ecosystem Red List Thematic Group; CEM Ecosystem Restoration Thematic Group; CEM Ecosystem and the Private Sector Thematic Group; CEM Ecosystem Approach Thematic Group.
+Due to the wide range of disciplines involved with the Ecosystem Services theme, the CEM-ES Thematic Group (TG) will be working together closely with other CEM thematic groups, on cross-cutting issues, including the Ecosystem Red List TG; Ecosystem Restoration TG; Ecosystem and the Private Sector TG and Ecosystem Approach TG.

 In addition, collaboration will be explored with other IUCN commissions, partnerships and regional offices including the World Commission on Protected Areas (WCPA) and Global Partnership on Forest and Landscape Restoration (GPFLR).

-The CEM Ecosystem Services theme will work together closely with the main international organisations, among others:
+The CEM Ecosystem Services theme will work together closely with the main international organizations, among others:

-- The Ecosystem Services Partnership (ESP) [www.es-partnership.org]: a platform that aims to enhance communication, coordination and cooperation, and to build a strong network of individuals and organizations.
+The Ecosystem Services Partnership (ESP): a platform that aims to enhance communication, coordination and cooperation, and to build a strong network of individuals and organizations.
 The ESP is chaired by Rudolf de Groot, former Lead and current Special Advisor of the Ecosystem Services Thematic Group.

-- The IPBES (the Intergovernmental Panel on Biodiversity and Ecosystem Services) is a new mechanism that focuses on strengthening the interface between the scientific community and policymakers, that aims at building capacity for and strengthen the use of science in policymaking.
+The IPBES (the Intergovernmental Panel on Biodiversity and Ecosystem Services) is a new mechanism that focuses on strengthening the interface between the scientific community and policymakers, that aims at building capacity for and strengthen the use of science in policymaking.
 The IPBES is proposed as a broadly similar mechanism to the IPCC (Intergovernmental Panel on Climate Change).
-For more information: http://www.ipbes.net/